elizabrock/CSSE-490/labs/lab-01-photo-processing-app.md

 ## Learning Goals / Objectives:

 * Practice deploying an application
+* Practice applying the steps we used last time (clone, push, deploy, etc) without instructions that are quite as explicit
 * Practice using tests to guide your implementation
 * Practice reading library documentation and using that reading to implement new things
 * Practice a little creativity, too!